Antanas Mackevičius: Spring

-Later his unit merged with Bolesław Dłuski's party and on March 27 both units victoriously defeated a larger Russian unit near Miegėnai.
+Later his unit merged with Bolesław Dłuski's party and on March 27 both units defeated a larger Russian unit near Miegėnai.
 On March 27, the units led by Mackevičius fought against four Russian infantry companies and one cavalry squadron near Naujaberžė.
 After the fight both divisions separated.
 Dłuski went towards the forests of Krakės, where he joined major Tomasz Kuszłejko's unit.
 Mackevičius together with 120 men went towards Kaunas.
 On April 19, he joined forces with the joint rebel army led by Zygmunt Sierakowski.
 Both soon clashed with Russians on 21 April during the victorious battle of Genėtiniai.
 Mackevičius' scythemen distinguished themselves in the battle of the Raguva forests on April 21.
 On April 26, Mackevičius fought in the battle of Karsakiškis, located in the forests of Karpis and Komaras, in the Panevėžys County.
 After this battle, several commanders active in the area joined forces under Sierakowski's command.
 According to Puzinas, Mackevičius was appointed commander of the 4th battalion, while according to Kozłowski, he was the 3rd battalion's commander.
 Soon, it was detached by Sierakowski for special tasks — destroying archives, taking over county coffers and others.
 On May 3, Mackevičius group was near Kamajai, while the next day, a part of his group was in Rokiškis.
 At the time, Sierakowski began marching towards Dünaburg in Courland and Mackevičius commanded the right-wing.
 Because of that, he took part only in the battle of Šniurkiškiai, i.e. the last part of the three-days long battle of Biržai, during which Sierakowski's brigade was defeated and destroyed.
 After the failed battle on May 8/9 near Gudiškiai, where Sierakowski was wounded and captured, Mackevičius' unit went from the Panevėžys County to the Raseiniai County.

 After the battle, Mackevičius gathered about 400 men and moved towards Panevėžys.
 On his way, he met the unit of Ignacy Laskowski, who was appointed as commander by wounded Sierakowski.
 They joined forces and created a strong unit of about 1000 partisans, which was on 16 May strengthened by Mamert Giedgowd' soldiers, near Paberžė.
 Soon Giedgowd disengaged and Mackevičius's and Laskowski's detachment headed for Tauragė to capture weapons.